Driving and rest time regulations

 - There must be a minimum 45-minute break.

-- The break can be divided into two periods, with the first break lasting at least 15 minutes and the second lasting at least 30 minutes.
+- The break can be divided into two periods, where the first break must last at least 15 minutes, while the last part must last at least 30 minutes.

 You can only start a new driving period once you have taken a total of at least 45 minutes break.